hashicorp/terraform/website/source/docs/providers/circonus/r/graph.html.markdown

 * `axis` - (Optional) The axis that the metric cluster will use.
 Valid options are `left` (default) or `right`.

+* `color` - (Optional) A hex-encoded color of the line / area on the graph.
+  This is a required attribute when `aggregate` is specified.

 * `group` - (Optional) The `metric_cluster` that will provide datapoints for this graph.